DivyaDua/learn-git/README.md

 I like talking.

-I am working as Software Consultant Trainee.
+I am working as SC Trainee.